42milez/go-oidc-expt/docs/UML/Sequences/API Endpoints/authentication/README.md

-  participant EndUser as End-User participant RP as Relying Party participant IdP as Identity Provider participant DB as Database participant Cache as Cache
+  participant EndUser as End-User participant RP as Relying Party participant IdP as Identity Provider

   EndUser ->>+ RP: A request that needs credentials issued by Identity Provider RP -->>- EndUser: Redirect to authorization endpoint